prikhi/hkhue/README.md

       morning routine.
 Ideally, would be customizable in web ui & present graph of colortemp vs time.
 Manual trigger lets me sync it to my schedule instead of the daylight schedule, but it should act as the "base" effect.
-De-activating an effect should return the state to the base effect.
+De-activating an effect or scene should return the state to the base effect.
   * Constant slow fades between colors
   * Breathing(brightness sine-wave)
   * Flickering/Candlelight(brightness randomization?)